Occupational Health and Safety

 We implement audits based on our own health and safety standards at domestic and overseas business sites of the Nisshin Seifun Group.
 When accidents occur, we work to prevent recurrences by informing all workers about the locations, circumstances, and causes of accidents and any countermeasures implemented.
 We also send engineers and production staff from the parent company to ensure that safety standards are rigorously applied at overseas subsidiaries.

 Preventing serious injuries caused by trapping and entanglement in machinery

 In fiscal 2022, a total of five workers were injured due to trapping and entanglement in machinery, one more than in the previous fiscal year.
 Accidents are still occurring when people attempt to clean, repair, or adjust machines that are still running.
 At sites where such accidents occur, we investigate the causes and take steps to prevent recurrences by ensuring that machinery is always switched off during non-standard operations, as well as by implementing hardware modifications, such as improvements in the structure of equipment.
 We are also improving information-based activities, such as implementing risk assessments, hazard prediction activities, the revision of operator manuals and warnings, and the provision of safety training.
 Other initiatives include sharing information about operational details and relevant safety measures with other units and business sites.

 Occupational health and safety training

 We implement a range of health and safety training programs for employees of our main group companies and their subsidiaries in Japan.
 The purpose of these programs, which are structured according to employee seniority, is to share our philosophy on health and safety with employees and provide environments in which people can work with confidence.
 The main programs are listed below.

 |Name and content of program||Number of attendees|

-This program is for members of worksite Health and Safety Committees (administration office staff).
+This program is for worksite health and safety activity leaders.
 Participants share and exchange information about ways to improve health and safety at business sites.
-(One two-day course)
+(One one-day course)